-- Actively participate at School and/or Faculty meetings and with guidance, contribute to planning activities or committee work to support capacity-building in the School/discipline. - Identification of sources of funding to support individual or collaborative projects, relating to teaching, research and engagement practice in the discipline - Effective training of research support staff where required - Participate in community and professional activities related to the relevant disciplinary area - Effective demonstration and promotion of University values including diversity and inclusion and high standards of ethics and integrity - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 5.
+- Active involvement in laboratory meetings.
+Perform administrative and operational duties as directed, related to the conduct of safe laboratory practices, and to perform technical tasks in the laboratory. - Effective training of research support staff where required. - Effective demonstration and promotion of University values including diversity and inclusion and high standards of ethics and integrity. - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 5.